cyrusmsk/chdb-d/examples/low_level_example/Readme.md

-# Low level work with chDB library
+## Low level work with chDB library

-This example is mimicking the approach from low level example in C.
+This example is mimicking the approach from the low level example in C.
 Implementation in D is almost identical.

 It is not using the package, but just showing how D can use low level interfaces.